Open source · MIT license

 No plugin.
 No server changes.
 No double-encoding.

 A from-scratch HEVC decoder compiled to WebAssembly, with a drop-in plugin for dash.js.
-Transcodes HEVC to H.264 client-side for the ~6% of browsers that don't support it natively.
+Transcodes HEVC to H.264 client-side via WebCodecs.

 128/128